 He strode up to me, staring me right in the eyes, me staring back into those two black voids of emotionless death and destruction.

 “Excuse me, sir, are you finished using this?”
 The man said in a voice so quiet and subdued it wouldn’t have sounded out of place coming out of a field mouse.
-Long story short, the guy was a friendly, compassionate and downright awesome guy.
+Long story short, the guy was a friendly and downright awesome guy.
 But I almost never found that out because I was about three seconds from bolting like a frightened rabbit just because he looked like a demon made flesh.

 So it was with Spec Ops: The Line, it looked and sounded like a dozen other shooter games I’ve played throughout the years.
 Every gameplay video, every promotional event, every internet banner screamed mundane, boring story that permeates every shooter in the business.
 I would have forgotten this game entirely were it not for whispers of something…more.
 Something…unheard of.